apache/cordova-docs/www/docs/en/dev/platform_plugin_versioning_ref/index.md

 * **`cordova platform update /path/to/android/platform --save`**

-  In addition to updating the `cordova-android` platform to version in the folder it updates the `package.json` file.
+  In addition to updating the `cordova-android` platform to version found in the provided folder, it updates the `package.json` file.

 * **`cordova platform remove android`**

   Removes the `cordova-android` platform from the project and removes it from the `package.json` file.

-  _Note: If the platform definiton existed in `config.xml` from a previous version of Cordova CLI, it will also be removed from `config.xml`._
+  _Note: If the platform definition existed in `config.xml` from a previous version of Cordova CLI, it will also be removed from `config.xml`._

 * **`cordova platform remove android --nosave`**